gregoriodelasheras/pokedex-js/README.md

 </p>

 Objective:
-- Build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail
+- Build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.

 User Stories:
-- As a user, I want to view a Pokédex and see more data for a particular Pokémon on request
+- As a user, I want to view a Pokédex and see more data for a particular Pokémon on request.
-- As a user, I want to be able to choose which generation of Pokémon I want to see
+- As a user, I want to be able to choose which generation of Pokémon I want to see.
-- As a user, I want to see a Pokédex that displays the most important data, with a minimalist and simple interface
+- As a user, I want to see a Pokédex that displays the most important data, with a minimalist and simple interface.

 Key Features:
-- Load data from an external source (PokéAPI)
+- Load data from an external source (PokéAPI).
-- View a list of items
+- View a list of items.
-- On user action, view details for that item
+- On user action, view details for that item.

 ## Built With